 Just thinking of Tuscany brings about visions of villages with beautifully tiled roofs and cobblestone streets protected by ancient city walls.
 The charming towns in this area will steal your heart while making any Italy itinerary feel complete.

+I am willing to bet that Tuscany is on everyone’s couples bucket list.
 Whether you are looking for big cities or a small town in Tuscany, we have you covered.

 We hope this article empowers you to know exactly which Tuscany towns fit your travel style.